Tips and Advice for Anyone With Braces

 1: Get a Second Opinion

-Usually your dentist will recommend an orthodontist or two that would be an excellent choice for your care, but you do not have to go with who they recommend.
+Usually your dentist will recommend an orthodontist or two who would be an excellent choice for your care, but you do not have to go with who they recommend.
 Before you start your treatment plan, the orthodontist will sit down with you and explain what kind of treatment they have in store for you.
 This includes how long they intend for you to wear the braces, whether or not you need surgery or teeth pulled, or if you need any special devices, etc.

 If you do not like the plan being offered to you, get a second opinion.
 Go to the other orthodontist recommended by your dentist.
 Or ask friends and family who have had braces who they went to and what their experiences were.
 Find out who they recommend and see if a name doesn't come up twice.
 You can search for reliable reviews online until you find another orthodontist too.